 Tendulkar says the virus was "beyond our collective comprehension" but could be beaten with tactics used in cricket's five-day format.

-Indian legend Sachin Tendulkar has offered an unusual take on the coronavirus fight by comparing it to Test cricket, urging patience and teamwork, and warning "we have to defend well".
+Indian legend Sachin Tendulkar has offered an unusual take on the global pandemic fight by comparing it to Test cricket, urging patience and teamwork, and warning "we have to defend well".

 "While the world battles the Covid-19 pandemic, this is probably the time for all of us to draw lessons from the grand old format of the game," Tendulkar wrote in his column for Times of India.